 The Ministry of Phoebe

-“I commend to you our sister Phoebe, a deaconess of the church at Cenchreaee, that you may receive her in the Lord as befits the saints, and help her in whatever she may require from you, for she has been a helper of many and of myself as well.”
-(Romans 16:1-2, Revised Standard Version- RSV).
+“I commend to you our sister Phoebe, a deaconess of the church at Cenchrea, that you may receive her in the Lord as befits the saints and help her in whatever she may require from you.
+For she has been a helper of many and of myself as well.”
+(Romans 16:1-2 RSV).

-Phoebe as “Diakonos” (dia,konoj) dia,konoj: masculine, it means servant; helper, minister; deacon; deaconess.
+Phoebe as “Diakonos” (διάκονος) in the masculine means servant; helper, minister; deacon; deaconess.
 The evidence declares that Phoebe possessed a significantly high level of responsibility and leadership.
 Several translations, however, have rendered “diakonos” in the feminine, but it is actually masculine.
-It’s the exact same word Paul used to describe himself and Apollos (1 Cor 3:5), Tychicus (Eph 6:21; Col. 4:7), and Timothy (1 Tim 4:6).
+It is the exact word Paul used to describe himself and Apollos in 1 Corinthians 3:5, Tychicus in Ephesians 6:21 and Colossians 4:7, and 1 Timothy 4:6.

-On page 33 of Mama’s Torah, Batya Wootten writes this (and I concur), “Now before we go off, running and leaping and claiming that we women can do anything, let us first note an important point about each of these women: Each one appears to have been working in concert with a family member or in harmony with some form of male headship.
+On page 33 of Mama’s Torah, the author writes, and I concur with the following, “Now, before we go off, running and leaping, and claiming that we women can do anything, let us first note an important point about each of these women.
+Each appears to have been working in concert with a family member or in harmony with some form of male headship.
 Miriam worked with Moses.
 The singers worked with the priests.
 Huldah worked with King Josiah.
 Deborah worked with her husband and with Barak.
 And Esther worked with her relative, Mordechai.
-On the other hand, we note that even though each of these women appear to have been working in harmony with male leadership they nonetheless acted in leadership capacities themselves.
-For example, Deborah did not go to her husband, nor to Barak, to inquire about the word of the Lord.
+On the other hand, we note that even though each of these women appears to have been working in harmony with male leadership they nonetheless acted in leadership capacities themselves.
+Deborah did not go to her husband, nor to Barak, to inquire about the word of the LORD (Yahweh).
 The Father gave His word directly to her.
 Yet she worked in concert with the men the Father placed in her life.
 We, who follow in the footsteps of these women, should have similar doors open to us in our day.
-To refuse any of these positions to women is to take from them positions the Almighty has already granted them…”
+To refuse any of these positions to women is to take them out of positions the Almighty has granted them…”